RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 ### Game Titles

-- Titles may use special/accented characters like the `é` in Pokemon.
+- Titles may use special/accented characters like the `é` in Pokémon.
 However, emojis should not be used.
 - Subtitles are usually divided by a colon rather than a hyphen.
 If there are multiple subtitles, a colon is used first, followed by hyphens.
 	- Atlantis - The Lost Empire -> Atlantis: The Lost Empire
 	- Yu Yu Hakusho - Ghost Files - Tournament Tactics -> Yu Yu Hakusho: Ghost Files - Tournament Tactics